Why should I refer to Vision Australia?

 - NDIS and My Aged Care support

-Vision Australia has a large range of free eye condition fact sheets including: age related macular degeneration, cataracts, diabetic retinopathy, glaucoma, keratoconus, optic atrophy, retinitis pigmentosa, stroke, and more.
+Vision Australia's large range of free eye condition fact sheets includes: age related macular degeneration, cataracts, diabetic retinopathy, glaucoma, keratoconus, optic atrophy, retinitis pigmentosa, stroke, and more.

 Simulation glasses and DL cards

 Vision Australia can provide disposable glasses that simulate five eye conditions: Cataracts, diabetic retinopathy, glaucoma, age related macular degeneration and retinitis pigmentosa.